s43sa/Six-Motors-Arm-Control-web-Page/README.md

 2- motorsdatabase.sql include the database with tables.

-3- index.php include connection code to connect to the database and sql queries whith php code.
+3- index.php include connection code to connect to the database and sql queries by php code.